Saghen/blink.cmp/README.md

     -- when enabled, allows for a number of typos relative to the length of the query -- disabling this matches the behavior of fzf use_typo_resistance = true,
-    -- frencency tracks the most recently/frequently used items and boosts the score of the item use_frecency = true,
+    -- frecency tracks the most recently/frequently used items and boosts the score of the item use_frecency = true,
     -- proximity bonus boosts the score of items matching nearby words use_proximity = true,